Secure chat systems

 [provide] an open universal communication layer perfect for VR calling, messaging and collaboration, powering immersive experiences for conferencing, tourism, entertainment, telepresence, e-learning, etc. […] Matrix is that missing signalling layer for WebRTC.
 If you are building VoIP into your app, or want to expose your existing VoIP app to a wider audience, building on Matrix’s SDKs and bridges should be a no-brainer.

-• tchat is a French government-backed (?) fork (?)… installation ? something.
+- tchat is a French government-backed (?) fork (?)… an installation, or maybe something in between.

-The homeserver stores all \[clients’\] personal chat history and user account information - much as a mail client connects through to an IMAP/SMTP server.
+The homeserver stores all clients’ personal chat history and user account information - much as a mail client connects through to an IMAP/SMTP server.
 Just like email, you can either run your own Matrix homeserver and control and own your own communications and history or use one hosted by someone else (e.g. matrix.org) - there is no single point of control or mandatory service provider in Matrix, unlike WhatsApp, Facebook, Hangouts, etc.

-4.4 Wire
+4.6 Wire

-Like Signal but with a better jurisdiction?
+Like Signal, but with a better jurisdiction?

 A free, personal account gives everyone the benefits of a secure, privacy-focused messaging app.
 Personal accounts can connect and communicate with Pro accounts.

-• Messages, calls, photos and files — end-to-end encrypted
+- Messages, calls, photos and files — end-to-end encrypted

-• Beautiful apps for mobile, desktop and web
+- Beautiful apps for mobile, desktop and web

-• No phone number required to register
+- No phone number required to register

-• No ads, no profiling, no user data sold to anyone
+- No ads, no profiling, no user data sold to anyone

-• Swiss jurisdiction, servers in Germany and Ireland
+- Swiss jurisdiction, servers in Germany and Ireland

-4.5 Jami
+4.7 Jami

 Jami stores your secrets (private keys for encryption and identity) only on the device which executes it, which belongs to you.
 Your device is therefore the sole holder of your information.

 Jami offers a digital identity with accounts that do not require anyone exposing their personal identity.
 All of the communications are encrypted with no exception with the most advanced current techniques.
-As free software, Jami is underpinned by an essential objective: to be a distributed communication system that respects the privacy of its users, thanks to its design without infrastructures or centralized servers.
+As free software, Jami is underpinned by an essential objective: to be a distributed communication system that respects the privacy of its users, thanks to its design without infrastructures or centralised servers.

-4.7 Meta-chat: Matterbridge
+4.8 Meta-chat: Matterbridge

 bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocket.chat, steam, twitch, ssh-chat, zulip, whatsapp, keybase, matrix and more with REST API (mattermost not required!)

-4.8 Bridgefy chat
+4.9 Bridgefy chat

 4.10 Mumble